 The first offering period commenced in June 2022 and will end in December 2022.
-The Company did not issue any common stock shares under the ESPP as of June 30, 2022.
-The Company recorded less than \$0.1 million in accrued liabilities related to contributions withheld as of June 30, 2022.
+The Company did not issue any shares of common stock under the ESPP as of September 30, 2022.
+The Company recorded \$0.1 million in accrued liabilities related to contributions withheld as of September 30, 2022.

-Unamortized stock-based compensation for shares issuable under the ESPP as of June 30, 2022 was less than \$0.1 million, which is expected to be recognized over a weighted-average period of 0.5 years.
+Unamortized stock-based compensation for shares issuable under the ESPP as of September 30, 2022 was less than \$0.1 million, which is expected to be recognized over a weighted-average period of 0.1 years.